Triptych Art History Definition

 What is a triptych in art?

-Artists in some cases make a triptych, a progression of three boards that are intended to be shown together.
-You can utilize the thing triptych to depict three paintings that are purposely hung together, as one piece, on the dividers of an art display.
+Usually a panel of three board paintings that are intended to be shown together.
+Artists utilize the triptych to depict three works of art that are hung together as one piece.

 Why are triptychs used?